-Slightly averted in the sequel.
-The protagonist has a name (Subject Delta) and an appearance (Alpha Big Daddy), but lacks any speech or real personality.
+In the sequel, the protagonist has a name (Subject Delta) and an appearance (Alpha Big Daddy), but lacks any speech or real personality.

-Completely averted for BioShock Infinite, where the player character Booker Dewitt possesses a name, voice, appearance, personality, fleshed-out backstory, and a clear driving goal.
+In BioShock Infinite the player character Booker Dewitt possesses a name, voice, appearance, personality, fleshed-out backstory, and a clear driving goal.

 The protagonists from System Shock games.
 The first games features a normal looking male white hacker with the mullet, and the second game has the male white soldier with cyber-eyes.
 Other than that, everything else is for the player to imagine.

 In the original Halo trilogy, the Master Chief John-117 never shows his face, speaks only a handful of lines during cutscenes, and is referred to almost solely by his rank.
 The one time he takes off his helmet, the camera angle shifts to obscure his face just as he removes it; even when using cheats to keep his head in frame, all we get to see is another helmet!
 He has a bit more personality than usual examples of this trope, though.